vercel/commerce/site/comments.md

 - the yml file above
 - Github secrets

 Yes, we are performing these in the guide, but the rule of 3 is key knowledge, concise, and they can take that away.
+We can also mention that CYPRESS_RECORD_KEY isn't really needed locally, but it has to be in the yml and CI

 ---